Q1. What is the definition of a UAS? Is it different from a drone?

 Q23.
 What happens if I sell my drone?

-A. You should log on to the registration website and update your registration information.
+A. You should email [email protected] and the team will update your registration information.
 We also strongly encourage you to remove your registration number from the drone before the transfer of ownership.

 How to use the new registration process?